wp-plugins/addthis/readme.txt

 The AddThis Social Bookmarking Widget allows any visitor to bookmark and share your site easily with many popular services.

 == Description ==
-Get more traffic back to your site!
-With AddThis, your users can promote your content for you by sharing to over 200 of the most popular social networking and bookmarking sites (like Facebook, Twitter, Digg, StumbleUpon and MySpace), and by emailing it to their friends.
+Help your visitor promote your site!
+The AddThis Social Bookmarking Widget allows your users to bookmark your site easily with over 200 popular services, and to share it with friends via email.
+Our button is small, unobtrusive, quick to load and recognized all over the web.

 Sign up for an AddThis.com account to see how your visitors are sharing your content: which services they're using for sharing, which content is shared the most, and more.
+It's all free--even the pretty charts and graphs.

 = WHY USE ADDTHIS? =
 1. Ease of use.
 AddThis is easy to install, customize and localize.
 We've worked hard to make it the simplest, most recognized sharing tool on the internet.
 2. Performance.
 The AddThis menu code is tiny and fast.
 We constantly optimize its behavior and design to make sharing a snap.
 3. Peace of mind.
 AddThis gathers the best services on the internet so you don't have to, and backs them up with industrial strength analytics, code caching, active tech support and a thriving developer community.
 4. Flexibility.
 AddThis can be customized via API, and served securely via SSL.
 You can roll your own sharing toolbars with our toolbox.
 Share just about anything, anywhere -- your way.
 5. Global reach.
-AddThis sends content to more than 50 sharing services over 20 billion times a month in 20+ languages, to over half a billion unique users in countries all over the world.
+AddThis sends content to more than 200 sharing services over 20 billion times a month in 60+ languages, to over half a billion unique users in countries all over the world.
 6. It's free!

 = OVER 200 SUPPORTED SERVICES =